Inside The Twisted Logic Of Anti-Maskers

 “If there’s absolutely no way to get out of wearing a mask, I’ll put one on,” Heather, a 41-year-old from Houma, LA, who works for a delivery service called Waitr and has five kids ages three to 15, told Refinery29.
 “But I will pull it off once I enter the facility.
 I’ve done it to just be able to walk in.
 This is a free country and I’m exercising my rights to choose not to mask or make my family mask up.
 If people feel the need to mask up, by all means do so.
 If I could fight the school system on it, I would.
 That’s the only time my kids will wear one.”

-Heather added that she also doesn’t wear a mask when she makes deliveries for work, and that, although the company requires it, no one has ever said anything.
+Heather added that she also doesn’t wear a mask when she is working, and that, although the company requires it, no one has ever said anything.
 While she’s never been in a confrontation about it, some people have given her “dirty looks.”

 Advertisement

 Ramona Russum, 51, a gallery attendant at the Dallas Museum of Art who lives in Irving, TX, thinks similarly.
 “I don't wear a mask because I feel that it needs to be a choice, not mandated,” Russum told Refinery29. “[And] that I know what is best for my health and not the government; that God has given me a brain to know how to take care of myself.
 I wear one at work and my whole body feels horrible for six hours.
 It affects my job performance and I feel that I could do a better job without a mask.
 I don't think the government should be in control of our lives and health.”
-She said wearing her mask has given her panic attacks and affected her mental health, and that lockdowns and social distancing have had the same effect.
+She said wearing a mask has given her panic attacks and affected her mental health, and that lockdowns and social distancing have had the same effect.

 It’s important to note that there is nothing illegal or unconstitutional about state or federal mask mandates, and 38 states — including Utah, Louisiana, and Texas — now require masks in public.
 Even many Republican governors have gotten on board with their effectiveness.
 "Masks do not negatively affect our economy, and wearing them is the easiest way to slow the spread of the virus," Utah Gov. Gary Herbert said in a recent address.
 "We cannot afford to debate this issue any longer.
 Individual freedom is certainly important, and it is our rule of law that protects that freedom."
 Besides, mask mandates are not permanent measures designed to get people to love wearing masks.
-Rather, they are a temporary measure to protect yourself and others.
-Still, some people still see the piece of cloth as government overreach.
+Rather, they are temporary measures to protect yourself and others.
+Still, some people see the piece of cloth as government overreach.

 Advertisement

 “I am not okay with the government forcing me to wear a mask,” Patrick Hayes, 41, a plumber in Grand Junction, CO, told Refinery29.
 “If the government wanted to force everyone to carry a handgun to make society safer, you know, protect your neighbor… I would fight against it.
-It's not your responsibility to protect me and I don't think you should be forced to do it.”
+It's not your responsibility to protect me, and I don't think you should be forced to do it.”

 Hayes does, though, number among the many people who at least seem to agree that masking up could help protect vulnerable populations who are statistically at much higher risk of death or serious illness from COVID-19.
 “I am happy to wear a mask for anyone who asks,” Hayes said.
 “I’ve worn a mask when I have a customer who is elderly or infirm and they ask me to.
 I love my customers and I would stand on my head in their living room if they asked me to.”

-And while she is not personally concerned about getting COVID, Heather said, “If you’re vulnerable and want to mask up fine.
+And while she is not personally concerned about getting COVID, Heather said, “If you’re vulnerable and want to mask up, fine.
 I have family members who are elderly and have health problems and I recommend them masking up.”
-Hendriksen said she thinks we would be safer if we “shifted all of our protection efforts from the demographics in our society that are statistically safe, to protect the demographics at risk.”
+Hendriksen said she thinks vulnerable populations would be safer if we “shifted all of our protection efforts from the demographics in our society that are statistically safe, to protect the demographics at risk.”

-None of the people who spoke with us seem too concerned about contracting the virus themselves, either.
+None of the other people who spoke with us seemed too concerned about contracting the virus themselves, either.
 But when they spoke about their fearlessness in the face of COVID, they didn’t sound pragmatic so much as fatalistic.

 Advertisement